Skip to main content

 when(condition, template);

-• condition: A boolean expression that determines if the template should be rendered.
+• condition is a boolean expression that determines if the template should be rendered.
 If true, the template is added to the DOM; if false, it’s removed.

 whenElse

-The whenElse directive simplifies conditional rendering by allowing you to specify both the "true" and "false" templates in a single directive.
+The whenElse directive simplifies conditional rendering; it allows you to specify both the "true" and "false" templates in a single directive.
 This is useful for if-else scenarios, where different content needs to be rendered based on a condition.

 Let's look at the same example as above but with whenElse: